UNINETTSigma2/documentation/README.md

 ## All changes should be submitted as merge requests

-In order to coordinate our efforts, changes to the documentation should be added by _merge requests_ instead pushing directly to the `master` branch.
+In order to coordinate our efforts, changes to the documentation should be added by _merge requests_ instead pushing directly to the `main` branch.

 This allows us to review, comment, and discuss our changes before they become public.
 Additionally all commits first run through the CI testing pipeline